RCass172/rent-a-drone/README.md

 * Contact details and location to be shown
 * Social media links to be included
 * A contact form to receive emails from interested customers

+## **User Stories**

+1. I would like a simple yet professional looking website that is visually appealing
+2. I would like to be able to view the website on any device
+3. I should be able to easily navigate throughout the website
+4. Contact details for the business should be easy to find
+5. I would like to be able to see previous work done
+6. I would like a clear explanation of what services are provided
+7. Testimonials of previous customers should be provided
+8. Social media links should be provided for more information
+9. A map with the business location so it's easy to find
+10. To learn about the business
+11. Any links clicked should open in a new tab
+12. I would like to be able to tell if the service provided is reliable